KirilStrezikozin/KirilStrezikozin/README.md

 Whatever it takes, there is only one sun ahead - the future me.

 You might not realize that the power of all our actions comes from the inner energy.<br>
-And that energy follows every path I choose.
+But that energy follows every path I choose.
 I can create it.<br>

 I won regional IT Olimpiads,<br>
 became a finalist in CG Boost "Life on a Train" CGI Challenge,<br>